A transfusion is giving healthy blood or blood products from a donor. In this case, red blood cells are given to an unborn baby (fetus).

-- Intravascular transfusion (IVT)—needle is passed through the mother’s belly into the fetus’s umbilical cord
+- Intravascular (IVT)—blood is transfused to the umbilical cord

 Reasons for Procedure

-- Rh incompatibility—the mother develops antibodies to fetal blood cells.
-They cause destruction of blood cells in the fetus.
+- Rh incompatibility—proteins in the mother's blood destroy blood cells in the fetus.

 - Parvovirus B19 infection—a viral infection in the mother.